FurongHuang/spectrallda-tensorspark/README.md

       -k, --k <value>          number of topics
-      --alpha0 <value>         sum of the topic distribution prior parameter --idf-lb <value>         only work on terms with IDF above the lower bound. default: 1.0 --M2-cond-num-ub <value>
+      --alpha0 <value>         sum of the topic distribution prior parameter --min-words <value>      minimum count of words for every document. default: 0 --idf-lb <value>         only work on terms with IDF above the lower bound. default: 1.0 --M2-cond-num-ub <value>
                                stop if the M2 condition number is higher than the given bound. default: 1000.0